Sean-Eva/Sean-Eva/README.md

 - 👋 Hi, I’m Sean Eva
 - 👀 I’m interested in many things like Mathematics, Coding, and Gaming!
 I am always learning more about my interests and I am always looking to improve.
-- I'm a student at Georgia Tech majoring in mathematics.
+- I have a Bachelor's degree in Mathematics from the Georgia Institute of Technology
-- I'm fairly new to GitHub to please be patient with me!
+- I'm fairly new to GitHub so please be patient with me!
 I plan to work on many projects over the next couple of years.

 <!---
 Sean-Eva/Sean-Eva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.